About

 studying martial arts and the Feldenkrais method as another ‘way in’ to the body

-music
+music and sound

 training in Japanese Butoh, a feeling sensibility